Gartner Usage Policy

-Usage Scenarios for Analyst Inquiry
+Best Practices for using Analyst Inquiry

-After reading a Banking and Investment Services Gartner Research document, George (Licensed User) would like to speak with the Gartner Industry Analyst who authored it to ask some second level questions regarding the information he read.
+After reading a Banking and Investment Services Gartner Research document, George (Licensed User) would like to speak with the Gartner Industry Analyst who authored it to ask some second-level questions regarding the information he read.
 Since George has the necessary Advisor-level access with his Industry Advisory Services License, George may ask Gartner to schedule an Analyst Inquiry call with the relevant Gartner Industry Analyst.

 Sally (Non-User) must provide guidance to her senior leadership team on how to best restructure their network and communications systems.
 Sally's colleague, Frank (Licensed User) schedules an Analyst Inquiry call; Sally participates in his place.
 This is unacceptable use because Non-Users may not participate on Analyst Inquiry calls.
 Frank may, however, take notes on his Analyst Inquiry call and share those notes with Sally; or alternatively, the Client company may contact their Account Executive to purchase a User License for Sally so that she can participate in her own right on Analyst Inquiry calls.
 The Account Executive will make sure to find an appropriate solution to meet Sally's requirement.

 George (Licensed User) is working with a group of colleagues, all of whom have Advisor-level licenses for Industry Advisory Services.
 They are launching a project related to gaining a competitive edge in the global manufacturing market.
 In preparation for the launch, George would like to schedule an Analyst Inquiry call with an Industry Advisory Analyst to better understand the key issues.
 This is an acceptable use of Analyst Inquiry, as all participants have an Advisor-level license for Industry Advisory Services.